-The differences between IFRS and Solvency II valuation for Liabilities arise from the Technical Provisions and the Deferred Tax Liability.
+The differences between IFRS and Solvency II valuation for Liabilities arise from the following:

 Technical provisions: The technical provisions are valued for Solvency II purposes as per methodology described under D.2 'Technical Provisions'.
 A risk margin is then added to the best estimates to obtain the Solvency II value for technical provisions.